• Skip to primary navigation

 • Self-directed support;

-• Financial assistance from the local authority towards the cost of residential home;
+• Financial assistance from the local authority towards the cost of a residential home;

 • Attendance Allowance